 We also have students whose health unfortunately puts them at a higher risk of serious complication due to COVID who are learning online in our Virtual School.

-We use Microsoft Office 365 as our platform for online learning.
-All NFSB students have an email account, Teams, and software including Word, Excel, Powerpoint… and more!
-Here are a few FAQs to help you along the way.
-Can’t find what you’re looking for?
+You’ve read the FAQs and still can’t find what you’re looking for?
 Often your child’s teacher is a great resource.
-We also have our IT HelpDesk to support families in the transition to online learning.
+We also have our IT HelpDesk to support families with online learning.

 Log in to your child’s account at www.office.com with their NFSB email and password.